PSUTrec/2026-workshop-version-control/day-1/2-command-line.md

-## Introduction to the Command Line
+# What is the Command Line?

 A **GUI** (Graphical User Interface) is the main way most people interact with a computer: you open up an application and it visually presents various ways to get it to do things.
 For example, if you are editing a document in Microsoft Word and want to save your changes, you can click on the `💾` button at the top of the window.